pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

     To pause Pachyderm, **run the `pachctl pause` command**.

     !!!
-Tip "An alternative would be to use `kubectl`"
+Tip "Alternatively, you can use `kubectl`"

          Before starting, make sure that `kubectl` [points to the right cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){target=_blank}.
          Run `kubectl config get-contexts` to list all available clusters and contexts (the current context is marked with a `*`), then `kubectl config use-context <your-context-name>` to set the proper active context.